Material Girls: Plot

 The deal would mean they could return to their extravagant lifestyles, but they are depressed over their father's legacy being destroyed.
-After Tanzie's love interest and the company's lab technician Rick helps them evade the press outside, Ava and Tanzie decide to become "private investigators" and approach free legal clinic lawyer Henry for help.
+After Tanzie's love interest Rick, the company's lab technician, helps them evade the press outside, Ava and Tanzie decide to become "private investigators" and approach free legal clinic lawyer Henry for help.
 He agrees, after initially refusing as they are not "underprivileged".
 Determined to restore their father's reputation, the sisters are determined to uncover the truth.

 Watching the news, Tanzie recognizes a woman who accused Marchetta of leaving her disfigured as also in an eczema documentary on KLAE.
 Tanzie goes to the KLAE offices dressed provocatively and flirts with the receptionist, who allows her access to the file room.
 She manages to obtain the woman's address, before being arrested and put in jail for fraud and trespassing.
 Ava pawns her father's Rolex (her most treasured possession) to pay Tanzie's bail money after Henry helps her realize that family is more important than material things.

 The woman, Margo Thorness, says that Marchetta paid for her cosmetic surgery for the supposed damage caused by Marchetta Everdew night cream.
 However, Ava and Tanzie learn from her neighbor that she lied, as she was born with a skin disease.
 The girls meet with the board of directors and successfully clear the Marchetta name, revealing that Tommy (their father's best friend and trustee of the company) was behind the scandal, as he had helped fabricate testimonials, and used money taken from the sisters' personal bank accounts.
 Tommy is promptly fired by Ava.

 Six months later, the girls are running the company, with Ava as the new CEO and Tanzie studying while working as a chemist.
 Ava is now in a relationship with Henry, and Tanzie is now with Rick.